 I sketched out a rough shape of the handle design and took it to the workshop one evening as we worked on prototypes.

 Having the shoulder straps was a must to me.
-Those moments when you need two hands but both are already in use?
+Do you ever have those moments when you need two hands but both are already in use?
 They happen to all of us.
-But to give it more usability, I wanted handles for easy flow from one carrying style to another.
+To give it more usability, I also wanted handles in the bag shape itself for easy flow from one carrying style to another.

 The smooth flow of the curved handles showed simple yet eye-catching design.
 The strong and sturdy leather gave practical luxury.
 I was excited before we even laid out the pattern.